-Advanced RISC Computing (ARC) paths are important when booting ntldr based Windows operating systems.
+Advanced RISC Computing (ARC) paths are important when booting ntldr based Windows operating systems like Windows XP.

 There are three entities needed to successfully boot a Windows ntldr based OS: